helium/HIP/HIP-xxx - Pause SP Hex Boosting Rewards for Indoor Wi-Fi.md

 ## Summary

-- Currently, the Helium MOBILE network has a security flaw that allows indoor Wi-Fi AP to be placed without a high degree of certainty that the AP is actually in its asserted location.
-This HIP aims to pause Hex Boosting that was passed in HIP-84 for indoor Wi-Fi APs until a rework can be completed in a future HIP.
+- Currently, the Helium MOBILE network has a security flaw that allows Indoor Wi-Fi Hotspot to be placed without a high degree of certainty that the Indoor Wi-Fi Hotspot is actually in its asserted location.
+This HIP aims to pause Hex Boosting that was passed in HIP-84 for Indoor Wi-Fi Hotspots until a rework can be completed in a future HIP.
 Future provisions can include more verification mapping, more robust hardware, or reworking the economic model to remove any hex boosting arbitrages.

 ## Prior Related HIPs